-The Exam Results helpline is here to support any student, parent or carer with any queries regarding A-Level, GCSE and BTEC results 2021.
-Call 0800 100 900 for free, professional careers advice
+The Exam Results helpline is here to support any student, parent or carer with any queries regarding A-Level, GCSE and T-Level results 2023.
+Call 0800 100 900 for free, professional careers advice.

 Contact the National Careers Service Exam Results Helpline to speak to professionally qualified careers adviser if you need advice on your next steps.

-If you haven’t been given a place on your chosen path, or if you’re done better than expected and want to review your option, contact the National Careers Service for professional, impartial advice.
+If you haven’t been given a place on your chosen path, or if you’re done better than expected and want to review your options, contact the National Careers Service for professional, impartial advice.